-This is a moderate level of sedation.
+This is a stronger level of sedation.
 We’ll give you oral medication to take before your appointment.
 You’ll arrive at our office relaxed and ready for your procedure.
 You’ll likely not remember anything that happened during your procedure.

 What Can You Expect?

 Before you receive sedation, we will review your medical and prescription histories to ensure you’re a candidate for it.
-Dr. Finley or Dr. Henderson will speak with you to understand your history of dental anxiety.
+Dr. Finley, Dr. Coughran, or Dr. Henderson will speak with you to understand your history of dental anxiety.
 We will take note of what we can do—or avoid—during your visit to increase your comfort.